 Europe-based feedstocks for biofuels have gained dominancy in the last couple of years, official reporting in the Netherlands and Germany shows.
 Also the greenhouse gas (GHG) savings established by the use of biofuels in these two countries have increased.

-Europe is currenlty debating the pathways to a decarbonized, resource efficient and energy independent Europe.
+Europe was, at the time, debating the pathways to a decarbonized, resource efficient and energy independent Europe.
 The numbers in this graph demonstrate how biofuel GHG-savings and feedstock origin are contributing to these objectives.

 Plotting the 2010 performance of the entire EU* causes some confusion.
 Both the GHG-saving and feedstock origin 2010 figures for the EU are higher than one would expect from the Dutch and German performances over 2011 till 2013 .
 Are other countries achieving higher GHG-saving levels and significantly using more European feedstocks?
 A more detailed analysis of the performances of other member states will be needed to clarify.